-Senate, administration optimistic on deal for massive coronavirus aid bill
+McConnell, Pelosi, Mnuchin see deal soon on $2 trillion U.S. coronavirus aid

 The coronavirus pandemic has killed more than 550 people in the United States and sickened more than 43,800, shuttered thousands of businesses, thrown millions out of work and led state governors to order about 100 million people - nearly a third of the nation’s population - to stay at home.

-Democratic House Speaker Nancy Pelosi, who was consulted in the talks, has introduced her own $2.5 trillion counterproposal that also includes $4 billion that would allow states to conduct the November presidential and congressional elections by mail.
+Pelosi has introduced her own $2.5 trillion counterproposal that also includes $4 billion that would allow states to conduct the November presidential and congressional elections by mail.

 That legislation would likely be irrelevant if a bipartisan deal is forged in the Senate.